Supplemental Security Income (SSI) Benefits Increase For Everyone

 This is a welcome increase for many people with increasing expenses, particularly in a down economy.
 It will mean that individuals get up to an additional $24, and couples get an additional $37.
 It may not seem like much, but it can make a big difference for people on limited incomes who rely on SSI payments to make ends meet.
 Particularly important to many is more money to pay for increasing numbers of prescriptions.

-If you have questions about Supplemental Security Income or Social Security Disability benefits, contact us at 1.888.213.8140, or online for a free consultation.
+If you have questions about Supplemental Security Income or Social Security Disability benefits, contact a Social Security Disability benefits attorney at (888) 213-8140, or online for a free consultation.
 We can help you to recover the money you've rightfully earned.
 (But please understand we do not represent you in your case until a retainer agreement is signed with our firm).